nik-ez/snowiq-docs/da-installing-drivers-app.md

 # Installing the Driver App

-The app, titled "SnowIQ Driver," can be found on both the Google Play and <a href="https://apps.apple.com/us/app/snowiq-driver/id1336056235">Apple App Store</a>.
+The app, titled "SnowIQ Driver," can be found on both the <a href="https://play.google.com/store/apps/details?id=com.eastbanctech.transitiq.snowtrax&hl=en_US&gl=US">Google Play</a> and <a href="https://apps.apple.com/us/app/snowiq-driver/id1336056235">Apple App Store</a>.
 It is published by EastBanc Technologies.
 In order to use the app, navigate to the app's page on the App Store and download the app.

 <img src="image/driver/app-store.png" width="500"/>